CSU students must meet the following minimum eligibility criteria in order to be approved for education abroad participation:

 - General Approval Application Form is for students seeking to study abroad through an affiliate or reciprocal exchange program.
 This application is a student's declaration of their intention to study abroad and to seek permission from CSU to be approved and placed "on approved leave."

 - <span class="file media-element file-default" data-file_info="%7B%22fid%22:%2217531%22,%22view_mode%22:%22default%22,%22fields%22:%7B%22format%22:%22default%22,%22og_group_ref%5Bund%5D%5B0%5D%5Bdefault%5D%5B%5D%22:%2211%22%7D,%22type%22:%22media%22%7D"><img alt="" class="file-icon" src="/modules/file/icons/application-pdf.png" title="application/pdf"> </span> includes more information to help students through the application process.

 - After gaining approval to study abroad as a CSU student on an affiliate or exchange program, students will then apply for admission to their selected program.

-Any undergraduate student in their senior year (above 90 credits) seeking to study abroad through an affiliate (program provider or direct enrollment), earning study abroad transfer credit at CSU, must complete a 'fast track" petition through their College adviser for an exemption to the senior residency rule.
-Information regarding the residency requirement can be obtained from the Regulations section of the Undergraduate Catalog.
+Any undergraduate student in their senior year (above 90 credits) seeking to study abroad through an affiliate (program provider or direct enrollment option), earning study abroad transfer credit at CSU, must complete a University Petition that is 'fast tracked" through their College adviser for an exemption to the senior residency rule.
+Information regarding the residency requirement can be obtained from the Regulations section of the Undergraduate Catalog and from their adviser.